-I have wanted to make one of these since the first time I saw them on Pinterest but they all seemed to involve lots of sewing, which although I have a machine and am okay at, it’s not something I feel particularly confident about.
-Plus I don’t really have enough time to take on a big project at the moment (apart from my caravan that is!).
+I’ve wanted to make a DIY canopy since the first time I saw them on Pinterest but they all seemed to involve lots of sewing, which is fine as I have a machine but I don’t have much spare time at the moment and wanted to find a quicker way.

 When I got home and looked at the hula hoops they were covered in a horrible bright, shiny tape which was really easy to take off.
 Then underneath I discovered that you can pull the hoop apart and put it back together again, I’m sure this is really obvious to most people but I just assumed they would have melted the two ends together or something!